-With more than 1,000 patients a month—and steadily increasing—the Gerald Sheff & Shanitha Kachan Emergency Department is the largest of its kind in Canada.
-In November, CAMH launched the Drop-in Bridging Clinic to ensure that every visitor to the emergency department gets the care they need.
+Serving approximately 1,000 patients a month—and steadily increasing—the Gerald Sheff & Shanitha Kachan Emergency Department is the largest of its kind in Canada.
+In the fall of 2017, CAMH launched the Drop-in Bridging Clinic to ensure that every visitor to the emergency department gets the care they need.
 Initial results have been very promising, suggesting the service is already easing congestion and supporting follow-up care.

-People who arrive at the emergency department with non-urgent needs can be sent to the Bridging Clinic just down the hall to receive quality care without necessarily being admitted.
-In most cases, they are seen within 30 minutes—dramatically shorter than the typical emergency department wait time—freeing significant resources for more urgent patients.
+After triage, people who arrive at the emergency department with less-acute needs can be sent to the Bridging Clinic to receive quality care —freeing significant resources for more urgent patients.

 Inpatients preparing for discharge can visit the Bridging Clinic for follow-up care when they need it—without an appointment—anytime during its weekday operating hours.
 In its first three months, the Clinic had over 600 visits.